rustomenglish/view-animation/README.md

 **Checking visible elements**

-By default, the elements are checked when a new `Anim` is created and when the user scrolls (in the `init` function on ES6 version).
-You can manually trigger this by calling `checkViewAnimations`
+By default, the elements are checked when a new `Anim` is created(`init` function in the ES2015 version) and when the user scrolls.
+You can manually trigger this by calling `anim.checkViewAnimations()`

 ### Options